Sexual Assault Advocate/Counselor Training

 - Wrap-Up and Evaluation

-- Design a personalized checklist to assist you during your advocacy work.
+- Design a personalized checklist to assist them during your advocacy work.